DHTMLX/gantt-docs/data/api/gantt_addcalendar.md

 	adds a calendar into Gantt

 @params:
-- calendar		object		an object with configuration of the calendar
+- calendar		Calendar		an object with configuration of the calendar

 @returns:
-- calendarId		number		the id of the calendar
+- calendarId		string		the id of the calendar

 @example: